Tour type: Private

 Your Moroccan tour with us ends after breakfast today and your time is free until you depart.
 Our guide or the hotel will help you arrange a taxi for the short drive to the airport, or you can add extra days to explore Marrakech further if you wish.

-Note: If you don't have quite so much time, or if it would work better for you to fly into Casablanca instead of Marrakech, then do check our North Morocco Explorer tour which runs alongside this trip but is a day shorter.
+Note: If you don't have quite so much time, or if it would work better for you to fly into Casablanca instead of Marrakech, then do check our North Morocco Explorer tour which follows the same itinerary but is a day shorter.

 Our tours are designed to include all that you need to enjoy a really special time in the destination youre visiting.
 However, we do also offer some extra options to complement the tour and add some additional sightseeing or activities, or some extra time at either end of the tour.